-2017

-Number and rate of work-related fatalities Lost days due to work injury 0
+2019 2018 Number of work-related fatalities Lost days due to work injury 0 0 0

-Lost days due to work injury O

 Development and Training

 The Group recognizes the importance and value of continuous learning.
 All the new employees are provided with on-the-job training by their direct supervisors.
 By encouraging our existing employees to have a continuous lifelong learning, the Group offers education subsidies to its employee as an employee investment in variety of fields ranging from quality system management, to business management, to engineering and technology management.